How to use your {m}othership milk

-Your {m}othership milk has been portioned to make a 4 oz bottle.
+Your single-serve packets has been portioned to make a 4 oz bottle.
 Follow these simple steps to rehydrate your milk:

 1. Thoroughly wash your hands with warm, soapy water for at least 20 seconds.

-3. Using your personalized conversion rate listed on each packet of your (m)othership milk, measure your warm, purified water and fill pre-sterilized bottle.
+3. Using your personalized conversion rate listed on each packet of your Mothership Milk, measure purified water and fill pre-sterilized bottle.

-4. Discard the oxygen absorber and add the powder to the bottle.
+4. Open packet, discard oxygen absorber and add the powder to the bottle.
 Be sure to add the water first, then the powder to ensure the appropriate amount of water to powder ratio is used (too much water might reduce nutritional value whereas not enough water can cause dehydration and be taxing on the kidneys and digestive system).

-5. Mix powder and water together by gently shaking the bottle.
+5. Mix powder and water together by shaking the bottle.
 Sometimes, it might take more time for the fats to dissolve.
-If this happens, shake a little more or run the bottle under warm water while being careful not to accidentally add more water.
+If this happens, shake a little more or run the bottle under warm water while covering the nipple and being careful not to accidentally add more water.

 6. Test the rehydrated milk’s temperature before serving.